Turkish central bank keeps key rate unchanged, suspending series of hikes - ExBulletin

 Turkish central bank keeps key rate unchanged, suspending series of hikes

-People warm themselves with a fire while fishing on the Galata Bridge in Istanbul, Turkey, on Wednesday.
-[AP]

-Turkey's central bank left its key interest rate unchanged at 45% on Thursday, suspending a series of aggressive rate hikes aimed at taming high inflation.
+ANKARA, Turkey (AP) Turkey's central bank left its key interest rate unchanged at 45% on Thursday, halting a series of measures aggressive rate hikes aimed at controlling high inflation.

 The central bank said it was keeping the benchmark one-week repo rate unchanged, according to a statement.
-This is the bank's first interest rate decision under its new governor, Fatih Karahan.
+This was the bank's first interest rate decision under its newly appointed governor, Fatih Karahan.

-On Thursday, the bank suggested the current rate would be maintained until “there is a significant and sustained decline in the underlying trend in monthly inflation.”
+On Thursday, the bank suggested that the current rate would be maintained until there is a significant and sustained decline in the underlying monthly inflation trend.

-President Recep Tayyip Erdogan appointed Karahan as governor of the central bank on February 3, replacing Hafize Gaye Erkan who resigned following allegations of nepotism in local media.
-Erkan, a former U.S.-based bank executive and Turkey's first female governor, strongly rejected the claims.
+President Recep Tayyip Erdogan appointed Karahan governor of the central bank on February 3, replacing Hafize Gaye Erkan who resigned after allegations of nepotism emerged in local media.
+Erkan, a former US-based bank executive and Turkey's first female governor, strongly rejected the claims.

 Under Erkan's tenure, the central bank had raised the benchmark interest rate from 8.5% in June to 45% last month.